 For a detailed run down of spinning rods vs casting rods, check out our article on this.
 But to summarise it in simple terms, spinning rods are easier to use for beginners as you don’t need to learn to brake the spool as you do with a casting rod to avoid birds’ nests.
 Spinning rods are also much better for casting light and ultralight lures.
 A spinning rod with reel spooled with braid will cast a light lure a long way further than a baitcasting rod.
 The ability to thumb the spool with a baitcasting reel, though, means baitcasting rods are better for precision casting into structure.

 For those bass fishers with a bit more experience who are used to using baitcasting rods, don’t discount the importance of having a spinning rod or two in your arsenal too.
-Pros such as Mike Iaconelli often use spinning rods and it certainly doesn’t prevent them from winning tournaments.
+Pros such as Mike Iaconelli often use spinning rods when bass fishing and it certainly doesn’t prevent them from winning tournaments.
 Where there is that need to long casts with small crankbaits or ultra light jig heads, you definitely need a spinning set up.

 As a general rule, most quality spinning rods today are carbon fiber rods.
 Carbon fiber is the best material for sensitivity and casting distance, as well as fighting fish.
 The only drawback to it is that it is more brittle than fiberglass and therefore easier to break.
 If you are using it properly, it is rare to break a rod.
 But mishaps do happen – we’ve seen graphite rod tips broken by ceiling fans, car doors and misplaced boots.